Ankara train crash leaves nine dead, 47 injured

 One of the victims died in hospital, he added.

-Turhan added that 47 people were injured and were in hospital for treatment.
+Turhan added that 47 people were injured and later Health Minister Fahrettin Koca said 34 of those injured were still in hospital for treatment.

-The fast train had been on its way from Ankara's main station to the central province of Konya and according to Hurriyet daily, there were 206 passengers on board.
+The fast train had been on its way from Ankara's main station to the central province of Konya.
+According to Hurriyet daily, there were 206 passengers on board.

-Earlier, the Ankara governor's office said three out of a total of 46 people had been seriously injured.

-The death toll was rising fast.
-Ankara governor Vasip Sahin said earlier on Thursday morning that four people had been killed.
+Turkish President Recep Tayyip Erdogan said three people had been detained.
+In a speech in Ankara, he vowed those responsible would be held to account.

+The three were employees of the Turkish state railways agency who were detained over suspected negligence, according to state news agency Anadolu.

-"This morning there was an accident after the 6.30 high-speed train to Konya hit a locomotive tasked with checking rails on the same route," Sahin told reporters in televised remarks.
+"This morning there was an accident after the 6.30 high-speed train to Konya hit a locomotive tasked with checking rails on the same route," Ankara governor Vasip Sahin told reporters in televised remarks.

+A female witness whose name was not given told NTV broadcaster that the passenger train had not yet increased its speed when the crash happened.

+A total of 206 passengers were reportedly on board the train when the accident occurred

 Turhan said the accident took place six minutes after the train left Ankara as it entered the Marsandiz station.

-The governor said search and rescue efforts continued as "technical investigations" were underway to find out exactly what caused the crash in Yenimahalle district.
+The governor said "technical investigations" were under way to find out exactly what caused the crash in Yenimahalle district.

-He said information about the cause of the crash would be shared with the public when it is known.
+He said information about the cause would be shared with the public when it is known.

+The Ankara public prosecutor launched an investigation into the crash, Anadolu said.

 The windows of one wagon were completely broken while another wagon had been smashed after hitting the footbridge, which also collapsed, an AFP correspondent at the scene said.